datanav/docs/configuration.rst

    * - ``batch_size``
      - Integer
-     - The maximum number of entities to accumulate before posting.
-Note that the remainder of the internal buffer is flushed and posted at the end of a pipe pump run even if the number of entities is less than this number.
+     - The maximum number of entities to POST in each request.
+If there are more entities than this then they'll be split across multiple HTTP requests.
-     - 1000
+     - 100
      -

 Example configuration